HagenFritz/what-is-github/README.md

-# what-is-github
+# What is GitHub?
-A repository dedicated to understanding the various aspects of GitHub
+A gentle yet comprehensive introduction to the popular version control service.